Qzich/virgil/dot-net-csharp/keys-sdk/getting-started.md

 # Getting started

-The goal of Virgil .NET/C# SDK Documentation is to give a developer the knowledge and understanding required to implement security into his application using Virgil Security ecosystem.
+The goal of Virgil .NET/C# Cards SDK Documentation is to give a developer the knowledge and understanding required to implement security into his application using Virgil Security ecosystem.

-Virgil SDK is a communication gateway between your application and [Virgil services](link to Services docs page).
+Virgil Cards SDK is a communication gateway between your application and [Virgil services](https://stg.virgilsecurity.com/docs/services/services).
 To start using Virgil SDK you will only need to install a NuGet package and create a free account on [Virgil Developer’s portal](https://developer.virgilsecurity.com/account/signup).